Prabhassharma177/WanderStay/README.md

 Nodejs, Expressjs, ejs for backend.
 For database I use MongoDB.
 I used cloudnary for store images.
-Cloudnary is good for stornig
+Cloudnary is good for stornig images.